wp-plugins/history-search-by-webloft/README.txt

 = 2.1 =

+* New source: Local photo collections (Deichman)
+* Bugfix: Didn't display anything when no hits were found
-* New display modes for search results: Tiles and simple list
+* New display modes for search results: Tiles, simple list and carousel view
 * Can now sort results by source, title or random order

 = 2.0.1 =